uwuser/MCsim/README.md

 # Simulation time reproduction

 In orther to provide a fair comparison among MCsim, ramulator, and DRAMsim2 when evaluating FR-FCFS scheduler, we considered the following configurations.
 The address mapping of all simulators is RowBnkCol.
-In order to achieve this in the ramulator we employed the MCsim_mapping.map as follows:
+In order to achieve this in the dram mode simulation of ramulator we employed the MCsim_mapping.map as follows:

 ```
 # Standard         DDR3